biocatiit/website/content/pages/users_esaf.rst

 verify the safety envelope of your experiment, and so it needs to be **completed and submitted well ahead of your experimental start date.**

-The PI/Spokesperson is also responsible for notifying their staff who will be visiting BioCAT to take all of the APS Core Safety Courses required by the Argonne/ APS Safety Oversight Committee.
+The PI/ Spokesperson is also responsible for notifying their staff who will be visiting BioCAT to take all of the APS Core Safety Courses required by the Argonne/ APS Safety Oversight Committee.
 There are times when the Users have difficulty, for one reason or another, accessing the APS Safety Courses Web Portal.
 In cases like